firebase/extensions/storage-resize-images/README.md

 * Sizes of resized images: What sizes of images would you like (in pixels)?
 Enter the sizes as a comma-separated list of WIDTHxHEIGHT values.
 Learn more about [how this parameter works](https://firebase.google.com/products/extensions/storage-resize-images).

 * Deletion of original file: Do you want to automatically delete the original file from the Cloud Storage bucket?
-Note that these deletions cannot be undone.
+Warning: these deletions cannot be undone, and if you reconfigure this instance to use different image dimensions, you won't be able to backfill deleted images.

 * Make resized images public: Do you want to make the resized images public automatically?
 So you can access them by URL.
 For example: https://storage.googleapis.com/{bucket}/{path}